📅 Updated August 2026 🕐 16 min read 🏷️ Breed Guides · Nutrition

 100%

-of Dalmatians carry the SLC2A9 gene mutation — it is universal in the breed [study]
+of Dalmatians carry the SLC2A9 gene mutation.
+It is universal in the breed [study]

 Male Dalmatians are approximately 5 times more likely than females to develop urate bladder stones